 Originally, Liebeck wanted $20,000 in damages.
 Granted, she had doctor bills.
 Of course, McDonald’s refused to settle out of court, but they should have.
 Liebeck was finally awarded $200,000 in compensatory damages, which was reduced to $160,000 because she was found to be twenty percent at fault.
-Not bad but she was also awarded $2.7 million in punitive damages.
-Soon after, McDonald’s was forced to label everything in an effort to avoid further situations of people burning themselves because too many people are stupid.
+Not bad, but she was also awarded $2.7 million in punitive damages.
+Soon after, McDonald’s was forced to label everything to avoid further situations of people burning themselves because too many people are stupid.

 Frivolous lawsuits and malpractice lawsuits are affecting more than just the price of healthcare; it is affecting the way doctors are doing their jobs.
 More than 40 percent of doctors reported avoiding prescribing proper medication because they knew the drug might be mixed up in legal action.
 Well, guess what?
 Thousands of people die each year due to medical neglect and mistakes.
 Under-prescribing out of fear just happens to be one of the many issues.
 Think about that.